AbedD-code/GNE337/README.md

 # GNE337
-# This reposirtory serves as main placeholder for the assignments and in class projects
+# This reposirtory serves as a main placeholder for the assignments and in class projects